The last self-taping technical element that I’ll be identifying is your frame and aspect ratio.

 3. You’ve filmed your scene with your camera or device held the wrong way.
 Aspect ratio: it’s a real thing.

 1. You should frame yourself from around mid-bust to just above your head.
 Even if the scene calls for some “business” (typing on a computer, for example,) we don’t need to see what your hands are doing.
 Resist the urge to go wider.
+(Your eyes are the window; they hold OUR gaze and grab our attention… we need to be able to see your eyes/face clearly!)

 Be careful not to frame yourself TOO tightly.
 Yes, we want to see your face, but it just feels odd and overly dramatic if that face is not attached to a neck and torso.